-First visit, Carrowkeel, 1911.
+First visit, Carrowkeel, April 1911.

 We assembled at Tower Hill House on the afternoon of April 13th.
 Professor Alexander Macalister and R. A. S. Macalister had gone down a few days before that, and had surveyed some fifty of the ring-forts, of which a remarkable number occurs in the district.
 On the first afternoon we walked over the hill, examined the different carns, and decided upon our plan of operations.

-The chamber of this earn proved to be similar to that of Cam G, but larger, having a height of no less than 12 feet.
+The chamber of this carn proved to be similar to that of Cam G, but larger, having a height of no less than 12 feet.
 But though no actual displacement had taken place, its condition was not satisfactory, the heavy lintels over all three side chambers being cracked across.
 The approach of darkness now compelled a cessation of work.

 On Monday, 17th, we again divided our forces.
-Professor A. Macalister and Armstrong continued and concluded the transfer and examination of the large quantity of bones, earth, and stonesfrom Carn K a task occupying the greater part of the day.
+Professor A. Macalister and Armstrong continued and concluded the transfer and examination of the large quantity of bones, earth, and stones from Carn K a task occupying the greater part of the day.
 The extreme inconvenience of the narrow entrance passage made this work more laborious than might be expected.
 The rest of the party were variously engaged in examining and mapping some of the minor monuments, and completing the plans and elevations of the larger chambers.

 In the afternoon the material from the passage and chamber of H was removed and examined, a difficult task on account of the extreme narrowness of the passage, and one which engaged the whole party.
-An essay was made at the very fine Carn H on map, but to our great disappointment it became apparent that some structural fault had caused a collapse of the roof and possibly also of the walls of the chamber.
+An essay was made at the very fine Carn F on map, but to our great disappointment it became apparent that some structural fault had caused a collapse of the roof and possibly also of the walls of the chamber.

 The remainder of the day was devoted to making plans and elevations of Carn K, and in mapping various outlying monuments.
-The flagstones forming the floor of Cams G and K were raised, but nothing was found underneath.
+The flagstones forming the floor of Carns G and K were raised, but nothing was found underneath.